 - If possible, do not use a speakerphone or cell phone to deliver your presentation.

 - Use a modern browser such as Google Chrome, Microsoft Edge or Firefox.

 - Close unnecessary browser tabs and pause software updates or backup routines running in the background.

 - Get the video call link in advance and test your ability to connect to it.

 - If you plan on sharing a movie or audio clip, our first recommendation is: don’t.
 Streaming such content through a second stream often doesn’t play well.
 Movies may lag and pixelate, and sound often digitizes and breaks up.
-If you must share a movie or audio clip, we would encourage you to share the link in advance, or even take a break to have your group review the content and then reconvene your session.
+If you must share a movie or audio clip, we would encourage you to share the link in advance, or–for longer clips–maybe take a break to have your group review the content and then reconvene your session.